atdyck/ACKS-HFH/Chapter03.md

 **Spear**: Wooden shafts, 6' to 8' in length, with metal heads designed for thrusting, spears are the main weapon of the common soldier.
 Spears can be used one- or two-handed.
 Historical examples include the Hoplite doru, the medieval winged spear, and the Japanese yari.
 Characters armed with spears can attack from the second rank in melee and inflict double damage when used in or against a charge.

+**Special Components, Miscellaneous:**   When a living thing dies, a residue of its soul will linger in some its component parts, such as organs and cellular fluids.
+These parts are known as special components and can be tapped by casters and ceremonialists to power their magic items.
+While the best results are gained from rare components that are unique to the spells or ceremonies imbued into the item, an equal value of miscellaneous special components such as spider webs, plant roots, crushed bones, and so on can be used instead if desired.
+The caster or ceremonialist suffers a -1 penalty on his throw per level of the spell or ceremony when using miscellaneous special components in magical research.

 **Spell Book (Blank)**: A spell book has 100 pages of parchment, and each spell takes up one page per spell level (one page each for 1st level spells).
 These books are used by arcane spellcasters to record the spells in their repertoire.

 **Staff**: A staff is a common weapon made from a stick of hardwood 4' to 6' long, and used two-handed.
 (If used one-handed, treat as a club.)
 Historical examples include the English quarterstaff, Japanese bo stick, and Chinese gun.